Who this guide is for

 What we like

-• Built to take it all on with the durable and built-to-last metal construction, and 59 touchpoints around the mixer bowl for great mixing…
+• Built to take it all on with the durable and built to last metal construction, and 59 touchpoints around the mixer bowl for great mixing…

 • 4.5 Quart Stainless Steel Bowl to mix up to 8 dozen cookies in a single batch.
 Dishwasher safe.
 Using the flat beater; 28g dough each

-• Easily add ingredients with the tilt-head design, because you'll have better access to the bowl - lock the head in place while mixing
+• Easily add ingredients with the tilt head design, because you'll have better access to the bowl lock the head in place while mixing

 • 10 speeds for nearly any task or recipe, from mixing ingredients together on the stir speed, to whipping cream at speed 8, you'll get…